 A few years ago, drone photography was left to the pros – everyday people didn’t usually indulge in aerial photography.
 Today, however, drones are much more common.
+And so are the applications of drones.
 There are affordable drones available across the internet and in tech stores everywhere, so flying a drone has become a common hobby.

 Some drones come fitted with cameras so that you can take photos and videos from mid air, with the help of a smartphone or a remote controller.
 With this technology comes the opportunity to take amazing photos, whether it’s a beautiful landscape or a group photo that you can fit everyone in with the help of a drone.

 Operating a drone for photography isn’t always easy, however, so we’ve come up with some helpful tips to make the most of your new photography drone!